funvill/funvill.github.io/_posts/2006-08-03-parks-scavenger-hunt.md

 	<li>Put your team together and plan your outing (remember water, snacks, sunblock and trailmaps if necessary).</li>
 	<li>Register your team - send your team name, the name of the park you will be exploring and the date you're planning your outing to parksmonth@cpawsbc.org.</li>
 	<li>Go exploring in your chosen park and have fun.</li>
 	<li>Check off the items on the list as you find them.
 Please DO NOT pick plants, disturb wildlife or remove anything from the park.
-There is space on the entry form to record details of your finds and there€™s a surprise bonus prize for the team that sends in the best collection of scavenger booty - including drawings, photographs, monument rubbings or written descriptions of the items they found.</li>
+There is space on the entry form to record details of your finds and there&quot;s a surprise bonus prize for the team that sends in the best collection of scavenger booty - including drawings, photographs, monument rubbings or written descriptions of the items they found.</li>
-	<li>Download your entry form and fill out your team name, all the names and ages of team members (teams can be any size, but we recommend you keep them small enough that everyone can participate), the name of the park your team explored, the date of your scavenger hunt, etc. Attach a photo of your group with your park€™s entrance sign, a trail sign, or park monument.</li>
+	<li>Download your entry form and fill out your team name, all the names and ages of team members (teams can be any size, but we recommend you keep them small enough that everyone can participate), the name of the park your team explored, the date of your scavenger hunt, etc. Attach a photo of your group with your park&quot;s entrance sign, a trail sign, or park monument.</li>
 	<li>Mail in your entry form and booty by Aug.
 15, 2006 to be entered in the grand prize draw.</li>
 </ol>
 <strong>When:</strong> July 1- August 15